outdreamer/build-a-cure-1/docs/reference/vdj_recombination.md

 	- definition
 		- process that rearranges variable, joining & diversity gene segments

-	- attributes

 	- frequency:
 		- occurs only in developing lymphocytes during the early stages of T & B cell maturation

-		- related process:
-			- somatic recombination

-		- impact
-			- variation

-		- output:

-			- output object:
-				- general:
-					- b cell antibodies/immunoglobulins
-					- T cell receptors (TCRs)
-				- specific:
-					- final product is new amino acid sequences in antigen-binding regions of antibody proteins & t-cell receptors

-			- output function:
-				- these new amino acid sequences enable antibodies & t-cells to recognize antigens (from pathogens, cancerous cells, allergens & healthy host cells)

 	- inputs

-			- VDJ types

-				- variable, joining, & diversity gene segment types influence variable sections of antibody proteins & t-cell receptors

 		- components:

 			- recombination signal sequences: protected sequences of noncoding DNA recognized by RAG1/2 enzymes during VDJ recombination in B/T cells

 				- components of recombination signal sequences:
 					- a heptamer of seven conserved nucleotides
 					- a spacer region of 12/23 basepairs in length
 					- a nonamer of 9 conserved nucleotides

 				- Recombination signal sequences allow specific recombinations to be executed, by communicating position of VDJ gene segments
 				- VDJ recombination enzymes recognize & bind to recombination signal sequences around the VDJ gene segments

 				- RSS vary in sequence but have constant heptamer & nonamer sequences (heptamer: CACAGTG and nonamer: ACAAAAACC)
 				- the sequence of the spacer region sequence is often lost
 				- the length of the spacer region sequence is rarely lost
 				- the spacer region length is usually about 1 or 2 turns of the DNA strand (1 turn = 12 basepairs, 2 turns = 23 basepairs)

 				- 12/23 rule: gene segments to be recombined are usually adjacent to Recombination signal sequences of various spacer lengths (one has a "12 RSS" and one has a "23 RSS")

 					- to do: clarify which configuration this rule allows:
 						12 RSS - V D J - 23 RSS
 						12 RSS - V - 23 RSS
 						V - 12 RSS - D J - 23 RSS

-				- enzymes:
+			- enzymes & proteins:

 				- VDJ recombinase: a diverse collection of enzymes

 					- DNA-dependent protein kinase (DNA-PK)
 					- X-ray repair cross-complementing protein 4 (XRCC4)
 					- DNA ligase IV
 					- Cernunnos: non-homologous end-joining factor 1 (NHEJ1), aka XRCC4-like factor [XLF], the Paralog of XRCC4 & XLF (PAXX)
 					- DNA polymerases λ & μ

 					- enzymes specific to lymphocytes (RAG, TdT)
 						- recombination activating genes 1 & 2 (RAG)
 						- terminal deoxynucleotidyl transferase (TdT): a template-independent DNA polymerase that adds non-templated (N) nucleotides to the coding end during VDJ recombination, exhibiting a tendency to use G/C nucleotides, though the process of TdT adding nucleotides to the coding end is mostly random
 							- like all DNA polymerases, Tdt adds nucleotides to a strand in a 5-3 direction

 					- other enzymes found in other cell types or everywhere:
 						- Artemis nuclease, a member of the ubiquitous non-homologous end joining (NHEJ) pathway for DNA repair

 	- context

 		- when building lymphocytes, recombination occurs to generate new variable/diversity/joining gene segments of the antibody's fragment antigen-binding region or the t-cell's receptor, so that new antibodies or t-cell receptors are generated which can handle new antigens

-			- occurs in lymphoid organs:
+		- occurs in immune/lymphoid systems

-				- bone marrow for b cells
+			- antibody (specifically immunoglobulin in bone marrow for b cells):
-				- thymus for t cells

-			- systems where recombination occurs:

-				- antibody (specifically immunoglobulin):

 				- composed of heavy & light chains
 				- these chains contain constant (C) & variable (V) regions encoded on three antibody DNA loci (heavy, kappa, lambda)
 				- fragment antibody-binding (Fab) region: section of an antibody protein that is variable & binds to different antigens

 				- heavy chain: large polypeptide subunit of the antibody
 					- defines the antibody isotype (constant gene segments)
 					- humans have five heavy chain isotypes
 				    - on antibody DNA's chromosome 14's heavy locus (IGH)
 				   	- 2 Constant (Cμ & Cδ) gene segments
 				   	- 44 Variable (V) gene segments
 				   	- 27 Diversity (D) gene segments
 				   	- 6 Joining (J) gene segments

 				- light chain: small polypeptide subunit of the antibody
 			    	- on antibody DNA's chromosome 2's kappa locus (IGK) & chromosome 22's lambda (λ) locus (IGL)
 				   	- 2 Constant (Cλ & Cκ) gene segments
 				   	- Variable & Joining gene segments
 				   	- do not have D gene segments
 				   	- has protein-coding genes that can be lost during rearrangement

-				- t-cell receptors:
+			- t-cell receptors (in thymus for t cells):

 				- like antibody genes, most T cell receptor genes contain:
 					- beta chains (V, D, & J gene segments)
 					- alpha chains (V & J gene segments)

+	- related processes

+		- somatic recombination
+		- ligation process using DNA ligase IV to ligate coding ends once processed
+		- XRCC4, cernunnos, & DNA-PK alignment of DNA ends
+		- XRCC4, cernunnos, & DNA-PK recruitment of terminal deoxynucleotidyl transferase (TdT)
+		- TdT adding nucleotides to strands in 5-3 direction
+		- polymerase adding nucleotides to strands in 5-3 direction
+		- DNA-PK autophosphorylation
+		- DNA-PK binding to each broken DNA end
+		- DNA-PK recruits other proteins including artemis, xrcc4, dna ligase iv, cernunnos, & certain DNA polymerases
+		- artemis activation
+		- artemis hairpin opening
+		- DNA enzyme repair process
+			- enzyme nucleotide adjustments for compatibility, in case center of hairpin segment is not opened & sides are unequal
+			- creating palindromic nucleotides from off-center opening of hairpin segment
+			- exonucleases removing bases from coding ends
+			- template-independent TdT adding non-templated nucleotides
+		- DNA copying, marking/nicking, identification/recognition, deletion, synthesis, connection, ordering, mutation, activation, transcription, translation, conversion, rearrangement, assembly, expression

-		- variance source
+	- explanatory interface/variance source

 		- DNA rearrangement causes copies of each gene segment type (variable gene segment copy + diversity gene segment copy + joining gene segment copy) to go in any given lymphocyte, generating many possible antibodies
 			- there are around 3×10^11 combinations
 			- some combinations are removed due to self reactivity, determined by testing in the thymus against host cell antigens, expressed using the autoimmune regulator protein (AIRE)

-		- validation

-			- lymphocytes are tested against host antigens expressed by autoimmune regulatory protein (AIRE) in the thymus
-			- lymphocytes that self-react are eliminated with apoptosis to prevent autoimmunity

 	- types